johantre/msword-properties-generator/README.md

 - Commit & Push a changed OffersCustomers.xlsx.
 - GitHub Actions
   - Providing 1 customer information: Select "Generate, Send and add to Dropbox" workflow > "Run workflow"<br>to generate the documents and have them send to you.<br><a href="assets/img.png"><img src="assets/img.png" width="200"></a>
   - Providing provider information: Select "Subscribe provide" workflow > "Run workflow" <br>to add yourself to the offers_provider.db.
-The content won't be readable to assure privacy.
+Your data is encrypted to protect your privacy.
   <br><a href="assets/img_1.png"><img src="assets/img_1.png" width="200"></a>